 anywho... i digress....

-decided to see what it would look like on a character....as i havent got the "bunny-man"
+so that was the basic model...decided to see what it would look like on a character....as i havent got the "bunny-man"

 character done.... (just a quick sketch of him from last year sometime)... i used the Moom downloaded character. just a couple of quick examples of the helmet in use... also attached... anyway... bout it i think... oh...erm... time wise...with restarts and trying to work out the texture bit while following instructions on line...think it worked out to something like 8 hours or something stupid... too long though... for such a simple model... just goes to show how little i used maya doesnt it :S